48 Hours in Chicago: How to Spend a Weekend in the Windy City

 Blues bar

-Chicago is one of the homes of blues music, and a fun night out if you’re a music fan.
+Chicago is one of the homes of blues music, and it’s a fun night out if you’re a music fan.
 As I researched, I found that most of the shows on the nights we were there were more jazz-focused, so we went to Buddy Guy’s Legends (700 S Wabash Ave) and watched a toe-tappin’ blues show from our own table.

 We didn’t get to a lot of bars on our 48 hours in Chicago (we’re getting oooold, man!) but we did stumble upon Moneygun (660 W Lake St) while we were waiting for our table at dinner one night.
 Intimate, with an extensive and well-priced cocktail list, it felt super secret and hidden.